Overv/VulkanTutorial/02_Development_environment.md

 ```

 If compilation was successful, then you should now have a
 `./examples/build/cube` executable.
-Run it and ensure that you see the
+Run it from the `examples/build` directory
-following pop up in a window:
+with `./cube` and ensure that you see the following pop up in a window:

 ![](/images/cube_demo_nowindow.png)